Critical management studies: Geographical base

 The main home of CMS has been in organisation theory and behaviour parts of British, Australian and Scandinavian business schools, though there are strong contributions in related fields such as sociology, sociology of education, and critical pedagogy.
 Further, contributions stem from accounting with growing interest in other management specialisms, such as marketing, international business, operational research, logistics etc. Since the 1990s academics from North America and other parts of the world are also engaging with this body of writing and research.
 The CMS Division within the (American) Academy of Management (AoM), with a membership of around 800, is larger and more international than some of its other divisions.

 Many heterodox scholars in various parts of the world had been inspired by the international activities of the Standing Conference on Organisational Symbolism.
 This latter grouping developed work which drew variously on post-structuralism and symbolic interactionism in order to develop a cultural and anthropological understanding of contemporary organizations.
 Others, though, were without affiliation and/or seeking new formations and alliances.
 Since 1999 there has been a bi-annual conference, for 'International Critical Management Studies', which has mostly taken place at a UK university with between 100 and 600 delegates.
 In 2023 the conference took place at Nottingham Business School, hosted by Nottingham Trent University and the University of Nottingham.
-There have also been some bi-annual conferences held at the (American) Academy of Management.
+CMS became a Special Interest Group of the US Academy of Management conference in 2003 before it became a full Division in 2008.

-Today there are some concentrations of CMS scholars in the UK at the School of Business and Management at Queen Mary University of London, the Essex Business School at the University of Essex, the Organization Studies's research cluster at Sheffield University Management School at the University of Sheffield, the Business and Management Department at Royal Holloway, the Business School at Manchester Metropolitan University, and Department of Organisation, Work and Technology at Lancaster University, Bayes Business School at City University of London, and Open University Business School, at Open University.
+Today there are some concentrations of CMS scholars in the UK at the Organization Studies's research cluster at Sheffield University Management School at the University of Sheffield, the School of Business and Management at Queen Mary University of London, the Essex Business School at the University of Essex, the Business and Management Department at Royal Holloway, the Business School at Manchester Metropolitan University, and Department of Organisation, Work and Technology at Lancaster University, Bayes Business School at City University of London, and Open University Business School, at Open University.
 There were concentrations at the University of Leicester, and the Alliance Manchester Business School at the University of Manchester, but this is no longer the case as a result of controversial changes in research strategy.
 Elsewhere, Copenhagen Business School, Lund School of Economics and Management at Lund University and Istanbul Bilgi University have clusters of CMS scholars.

 Many CMS scholars globally rely on journals like: Tamara Journal for Critical Organization Studies, ephemera: theory and politics in organization, Culture and Organization, or Organization: the critical journal of organization, theory and society.